 Answer: The need for and timing of booster doses for mRNA COVID-19 vaccines has not been established.
 No additional doses beyond the two-dose primary series are recommended at this time.

 For people not covered by Kaiser Permanente insurance:

 I am not covered by Kaiser Permanente insurance, but I would like to come to a Kaiser Permanente medical center to be vaccinated.
 Can I?

-We are partnering closely with the local county health departments to vaccinate the groups they designate from the community.
+Answer: It depends.
 Please call your local health department to learn which sites are available for you to get the vaccine.